 The Prime Minister talks about hindsight; I say catch up.
 I called for a circuit breaker; the Prime Minister stood there at the Dispatch Box and said it would be a disaster and he was not going to do it.
 Then he caught up and did exactly that just a few weeks later.
 We now have a longer, harder lockdown as a result of his delay, so I will not take that from him.

-Last week, the Prime Minister could not explain how his Government ended up paying £150 million on contracts that did not deliver a single piece of usable PPE; this week, he is effectively defending the paying of £21 million on a contract with no oversight.
+Last week, the Prime Minister could not explain how his Government ended up paying £150 million for contracts that did not deliver a single piece of usable PPE; this week, he is effectively defending the paying of £21 million for a contract with no oversight.
 This morning, the independent National Audit Office concluded that the Government’s approach was, in its words, “diminished public transparency”.
 It reported that more than half of all contracts relating to the pandemic, which, Mr Speaker, totalled £10.5 billion, were handed out without competitive tender and that suppliers with political connections were 10 times more likely to be awarded contracts.

 We are eight months into this crisis and the Government are still making the same mistakes.
 Can the Prime Minister give a cast-iron assurance that from now on all Government contracts will be subject to proper process with full transparency and accountability?